tnware/unifi-controller-api/README.md

 # unifi-controller-api

-A lightweight, read-only Python client for the Unifi Network Controller API (UniFi OS & Legacy), providing structured data access.
+A Python client library for interacting with Ubiquiti UniFi Network Controllers.

----

 ## Core Features